-Planning to enjoy the end of summer with a dog-friendly picnic and some cool treats?
+Planning to enjoy a summer with a dog-friendly picnic and some cool treats?
 Nothing says summer like watermelon–and it’s also a dog favorite!
-Frozen watermelon dog treats and quick and easy to make–and you never need to get near the stove to make them.
+Frozen watermelon dog treats are quick and easy to make–and you never need to get near the stove to make them.

-We’ve got two EASY recipes here to create a taste of summer for your dog to enjoy!
+We’ve got two EASY frozen treat recipes here to create a taste of summer for your dog to enjoy!

 Watermelon Dog Treats